BrawnyJavier/WeRentCar123/README.md

 ### Connecting the ReportServer

 ```
-Open the RESTful Java project contained in  using netbeans
+Open the RESTful Java project contained.\WeRentCar123\JavaReportService
-.\WeRentCar123\JavaReportService, you will need to configure
+in  using netbeans, you will need to configure
 the database connection, to do so open the persistance.xml file under "Configuration files" folder.

 ```